Aniket71999/DataScienceInternship/README.md

-# Data Science Internship
-# The Sparks Foundation
+# The Sparks Foundation Internship

 This repository contains all the tasks done by me during my Internship with The Sparks Foundation.